INDUSTRY

 4. Personality types

-ER nurses are adaptable, calm, and collected during emergencies, quick-acting, big-picture thinkers, adrenaline seekers, loves organized chaos, and their report is something like “the patient is alive.”
+ER nurses are adaptable, calm, and collected during emergencies, quick-acting, big-picture thinkers, adrenaline seekers, love organized chaos, and their report is something like “the patient is alive.”

-ICU nurses are meticulous, organized, planners, that love a detailed level of care, and they can simultaneously orchestrate 10 pumps, 6 drips, 4 beeps, and 1 crashing patient without blinking an eye.
+ICU nurses are meticulous, organized planners who love a detailed level of care, and they can simultaneously orchestrate 10 pumps, 6 drips, 4 beeps, and 1 crashing patient without blinking an eye.

 Although ICU and ER nurses alike are superheroes.
-They are incredibly smart, quick-thinking, and save lives every single day.
+They are incredibly smart and quick-thinking and save lives every single day.
 Hats off!

 How to Decide if the ICU or ER is for You?